-- 1. Re-check the rear o-ring seal.
-The seal should form an even, solid line visible through the back of the housing. - 2.
-Turn on the camera and check all control functions. - 3.
-Make sure the camera can take a photo. - Check camera battery level and available storage space on your memory card. - 5.
-Draw a vacuum on the housing to check for leaks using the optional vacuum kit, if using (sold separately). - 6.
+1. Re-check the rear o-ring seal.
+The seal should form an even, solid line visible through the back of the housing.

+- 2. Turn on the camera and check all control functions. - 3.
+Make sure the camera can take a photo. - 4.
+Check camera battery level and available storage space on your memory card. - 5.
 Submerge the housing in a fresh water tank dedicated to underwater photography equipment.
 Visually confirm that there are no signs of water intrusion.
 One sign of water intrusion is a steady stream of bubbles coming from one of the housing's seals.